Common Course Objectives:

 Assessment of Common Course Objectives:

-- Objective 1 is assessed via the Module Exams.
+- Objective 1 is assessed via the Module2, 3, 4 and 5 exams.

-- Objective 2 is assessed via a separate exam in the first module.
+- Objective 2 is assessed via the Module 1 exam.

 Heutagogical Course Objectives specific to Prof Pelz’ sections of this course: